codefellows-seattle-javascript-401d16/lab-31-34-budget-tracker/lab-derek/Lab32.md

 * TODO:  if you need others feel free to add them

 ###### action creators
-* TODO:  you should create an action createor for each interaction supported by your expenses reducer
+* DONE:  you should create an action createor for each interaction supported by your expenses reducer

 ###### store
-* TODO:  in `lib/store.js` export a function  that will return a redux store from your app reducer
+* DONE:  in `lib/store.js` export a function  that will return a redux store from your app reducer

 ##### Components
 Create the following components and structure them according to the following diagram.